redmi9cnfc/OpenWrt-customizations-on-Protom2025/README.md

 ## Important

-The service modifies the currently installed LuCI header template because LuCI must load the banner JavaScript on every page.
-The original file is backed up under `/etc/router-banner/backups/` and is restored by `uninstall`.
+The service modifies the currently installed LuCI header template, as LuCI needs to load the banner's JavaScript code on every page.
+The original file is saved as a backup at `/etc/router-banner/backups/` and is restored when the `uninstall` command is run.